Frequently Asked Questions:

 2. How did you come up with the name Musings of a Housewife?

 It was a well thought-out and highly scientific process wherein I sat here at the computer for about 5 minutes and debated the point of this new space I was creating for myself.
 I am a housewife, and I like to talk.
 I decided that musings sounded more intelligent than talking or rambling so that was that!
 Ironically, 8 years later, Musings of a Housewife is as apropos as it ever was.

 3. Do you really make money with this thing?

-The short answer is yes, but not a ton.
+The short answer is yes, but not as much as I’d like.
+Ha!
 Blogging does, however, provide many outside opportunities to earn an income.
 You can find the long answer in my post, How Do You Make Money Blogging?

 4. How do you take your WIWW photos?